santifa/hfts/Readme.md

 * after a run the datasets and metrics are cleared from the api and the api can be used in further rounds.

+### CLI

+We also provide a basic command-line interface which takes a list of NIF documents and writes them in return to a file with the same name in the `cli` directory.

+    cd cli
+    ./hfts <arguments> <datasets>

+Arguments:
+* `-v`: Enable verbose mode
+* `--macro`: Only calculate macro metrics
+* `--micro`: Only calculate micro metrics
+* `--sameAs`: Do owl:sameAs retrieval for the entity URIs
+* `-m`: Provide a comma-separated list of metrics.
+Available are notannotated, density, hits, pagerank, type, diversity, ambiguity

 ## Contributions

 Feel free to fill a bug report, propose a new metric or